Saturday, August 25, 2012

 Success is the attainment of dreams and aspirations no matter how big or small.
 It's how we create it and not just destined to be.

 People can become successful but not fulfilled, and the other way around.
-Fulfillment is a lifelong and an intense emotional experience, whereas success can be short-lived.
-When you do meaningful things that are of higher purpose or value, it can give a sense of fulfillment that you can cherish for a lifetime.
+Fulfillment is a lifelong and intense emotional experience, whereas success can be short-lived.
+When you do meaningful things that are of higher purpose or value, you can feel a sense of fulfillment that you can cherish for a lifetime.

 10. Where in your life do you feel stuck?
 What is the small action you can take to change?
-Then what massive action--an exponentially bigger step--can you take?
+Then what massive action--an exponentially more significant step--can you take?

-There comes a time when I felt stuck in certain areas of my life. but what's important is how I dealt with it and able to move forward.
-Even small but willful and meaningful actions can go an extra-mile if accompanied by will-to-good.
+There comes a time when I felt stuck in certain areas of my life.
+But what's important is how I dealt with it and was able to move forward.
+Even small but willful and meaningful actions can go the extra mile if accompanied by a will to do good.

-Courage to do things is not merely the absence of fear, but it is a powerful antidote.
-When fear strikes, we can feel it but we have to do our thing anyway.
+Courage to do things is not merely the absence of fear; it is a powerful antidote.
+When fear strikes, we can feel it, but we have to do our thing anyway.
 Our mind has the tremendous power to achieve whatever thoughts we have created and believe in.
-So choose to face your fears, conquer it and go an extra-mile ahead.
+So choose to face your fears, conquer them, and go the extra mile ahead.

 © 2012 Del Cusay